dotswg/dots-requirements/draft-ietf-dots-requirements.md

   client.
 A DOTS server MAY also be a mitigator.

 DOTS agent:
-: Any DOTS-aware software module capable of participating in a DOTS signaling session.
+: Any DOTS-aware software module capable of participating in a DOTS signal or data channel.

 DOTS gateway:
 : A logical DOTS agent resulting from the logical concatenation of a DOTS server